IR-2021-251, December 17, 2021

-WASHINGTON — The Internal Revenue Service today issued the 2019 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.
+WASHINGTON — The Internal Revenue Service today issued the 2022 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.

-Beginning on Jan.
-1, 2019, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:
+Beginning on January 1, 2022, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:

-- 58 cents per mile driven for business use, up 3.5 cents from the rate for 2018,
+- 58.5 cents per mile driven for business use, up 2.5 cents from the rate for 2021,

-- 20 cents per mile driven for medical or moving purposes for qualified active-duty members of the Armed Forces, up 2 cents from the rate for 2018, and
+- 18 cents per mile driven for medical, or moving purposes for qualified active-duty members of the Armed Forces, up 2 cents from the rate for 2021 and

 - 14 cents per mile driven in service of charitable organizations; the rate is set by statute and remains unchanged from 2021.

 The standard mileage rate for business use is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs.

 It is important to note that under the Tax Cuts and Jobs Act, taxpayers cannot claim a miscellaneous itemized deduction for unreimbursed employee travel expenses.
 Taxpayers also cannot claim a deduction for moving expenses, unless they are members of the Armed Forces on active duty moving under orders to a permanent change of station.
 For more details see Moving Expenses for Members of the Armed Forces.